NielMc/milestone-project-heritage-housing-issues/README.md

 * I would like to thank Neil McEwen of Code Institute for his patience and assitance with my many queries on slack

-# Bugs
-I had a reoccuring issue where I had made extensive notes in markdown format, analysing the plots following feature engineering.
-The text and subsequent code kept on disapearing.
-I had to create a new gitpod workspace several times during this project to overcome this issue.